-A few of us at Skimm HQ have noticed that our periods seemed a bit ‘off’ after we got the COVID-19 vaccine.
+A few of us at Skimm HQ noticed that our periods seemed a bit ‘off’ after getting the COVID-19 vaccine.
 We’re not the only ones paying attention to this: A study in the journal Obstetrics & Gynecology released last week investigated the connection between vaccines and the menstrual cycle.
-We phoned fertility physician Dr. Natalie Crawford and asked her what the data shows, why your period could be impacted, and what to know if you’re getting the COVID-19 vaccine and trying to get pregnant, and what’s actually considered an “irregular period.”
+We phoned fertility physician Dr. Natalie Crawford and asked her what the data shows, why your period could be impacted, and what to know if you’re getting the COVID-19 vaccine and trying to get pregnant.
 Read Dr. Crawford’s answers to our Qs below.

-We don't yet have a study specifically looking at COVID-19 vaccines and abnormal bleeding — although we’re currently gathering data.
-Because the endometrium (Aka, the lining of the uterus) is an immune responsive tissue, it’s possible that when the body has a large immune response (i.e. making COVID-19 antibodies either from a COVID-19 infection or the COVID-19 vaccine), that it may make the endometrium unstable and cause changes in bleeding.
-We do know that 25% of women who had a COVID-19 infection reported a change in their period pattern (heavier or lighter, longer or shorter).
-This change lasted for 1-2 cycles and then returned to normal.
-The hypothetical reason was a stress or immune response (favoring an immune response).
+Because the endometrium (aka the lining of the uterus) is an immune-responsive tissue, it’s possible that when the body has a large immune response (i.e. making COVID-19 antibodies either from a COVID-19 infection or the COVID-19 vaccine), it may make the endometrium unstable and cause changes in bleeding.

 If you’re undergoing fertility treatment, please talk to your doctor.
-We still recommend the vaccine, but not within three days of any fertility procedure (such as intrauterine insemination, egg retrieval, and embryo transfer).
+We still recommend the vaccine, but not within three days of a procedure that could result in implantation.
+Implantation requires a proper immune response.
 It’s common to cancel procedures like IUI or an embryo transfer if you’re sick with any illness — even before the pandemic.
-The reason: your immune system may have a hard time responding appropriately for implantation (the process of a fertilized egg planting in the uterine lining) when it’s busy creating antibodies to your illness.
+The reason: Your immune system may have a hard time responding appropriately for implantation while it’s busy creating antibodies to your illness.
 Thing to know: Studies have shown there’s no change in IVF outcomes after COVID-19 vaccination.

 We define an “irregular period” as one that does not come at a regular and predictable interval.
 If you have a change in your period pattern for more than two cycles, you should see a doctor for an evaluation.
 Note: You are more likely to have period changes from a COVID infection than from the vaccine.
-Irregular periods can be caused by thyroid disease, pituitary dysfunction, PCOS, hypothalamic amenorrhea, chronic illness, and many other causes that require medical attention.
+Irregular periods can also be caused by thyroid disease, pituitary dysfunction, PCOS, hypothalamic amenorrhea, chronic illness, and many other causes that require medical attention.
 Remember that your period is a "vital sign" and gives you information about your body.

-The endometrium (the lining of the uterus) is an immune responsive tissue.
-So it’s possible that when your body has a large immune response (i.e. making COVID-19 antibodies from the COVID-19 vaccine), that may make the endometrium unstable and cause temporary bleeding changes.
+The endometrium (the lining of the uterus) is an immune-responsive tissue.
+So it’s possible that when your body has a large immune response (i.e. making COVID-19 antibodies from the COVID-19 vaccine), that it may make the endometrium unstable and cause temporary bleeding changes.
 Contact your doctor if your period doesn’t return to normal after two cycles.

 Sign up for the Daily Skimm email newsletter.